Ammon: Biblical account

 When the Arameans of Damascus city-state deprived the Kingdom of Israel of their possessions east of the Jordan, the Ammonites became allies of Ben-hadad, and a contingent of 1,000 of them served as allies of Syria in the great battle of the Arameans and Assyrians at Qarqar in 854 BC in the reign of Shalmaneser III.

 The Ammonites, Moabites and Meunim formed a coalition against Jehoshaphat of Judah.
 The coalition later was thrown to confusion, with the armies slaughtering one another.
 They were subdued and paid tribute to Jotham.

-After submitting to Tiglath-Pileser III they were generally tributary to the Neo-Assyrian Empire, but had joined in the general uprising that took place under Sennacherib; but they submitted and they became tributary in the reign of Esar-haddon.
+After submitting to Tiglath-Pileser III they were generally tributary to the Neo-Assyrian Empire.
+They joined in the general uprising that took place under Sennacherib; but they submitted and then became tributary in the reign of Esar-haddon.
 Their hostility to Judah is shown in their joining the Chaldeans to destroy it.
 Their cruelty is denounced by the prophet Amos and their destruction (with their return in the future) by Jeremiah; Ezekiel; and Zephaniah.
 Their murder of Gedaliah was a dastardly act.
 They may have regained their old territory when Tiglath-pileser carried off the Israelites east of the Jordan into captivity.

 Tobiah the Ammonite united with Sanballat to oppose Nehemiah, and their opposition to the Jews did not cease with the establishment of the latter in Judea.